evildmp/diataxis-documentation-framework/complex-hierarchies.rst

 Diátaxis as an approach
 ------------------------------------------

-:ref:`Diátaxis can be neatly represented in a diagram <map>` - but it is not the *same* as that diagram.
+Diátaxis can be neatly represented in a diagram - but it is not the *same* as that diagram.

 It should be understood as an approach, a way of working with documentation,